rapid7/insightconnect-plugins/whois/help.md

 # Version History

+* 2.0.2 - Update to use latest fork of komand_whois
 * 2.0.1 - Update to v4 Python plugin runtime
 * 2.0.0 - Add example inputs | Fix capitalization in the title of the `last_updated` output.
 * 1.0.7 - Upgrade komand/python-whois version to 0.4.2 | Update whois.conf to support .in domains | Updated help.md for the Extension Library